 SEND at Cronton Sixth Form College

 Cronton Sixth Form College provides a range of training and education opportunities from entry level to Higher Education.
-We work with learners from the age of 14 upwards, through A-levels, GCSEs, functional English and maths, vocational courses designed to prepare you for work and apprenticeships.
+We work with learners through A-levels, GCSEs, functional English and maths, vocational courses designed to prepare you for work and apprenticeships.